frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 in our life where we form other people in virtue, we can ask him to help us in this.

-"Joseph taught Our Lord to walk, taking Him by the hand; he was for Jesus like a father who raises an infant to his cheeks, bending down to Him and feeding Him.
-He was a tender and loving father" (Pope Francis, Apostolic Letter, *Patris Corde*, Dec.
+"Joseph taught Our Lord to walk, taking him by the hand; he was for Jesus like a father who raises an infant to his cheeks, bending down to him and feeding him. ...
+He was a tender and loving father" (Pope Francis, Apostolic Letter, *Patris Corde*, Point 2, Dec.
 8, 2020).

 A great family man.
 A sensitivity for the family.
 St. Joseph wants each one of us to have that same type of sensitivity for those